-- For incoming exchanges, a group of 20-25 will come to the Washington area, in some cases having already visited another city in the U.S. or Canada.
+- For incoming journeys, a group of 20-25 will come to the Washington area, in some cases having already visited another city in the U.S. or Canada.

 - Our members host one or more of the members of the group

 - Hosting involves providing “room and board” for the guest(s)

 - Hosts also provide or assist in arranging transportation to meeting places for group activities (e.g., a tour of Old Town Alexandria).

 - If hosts cannot accompany their guest(s) during the day, other members can serve as “day hosts”

 - Hosts may have a day during which they are expected to arrange activities for their guest(s), e.g., a trip to some outlying area, or a shopping trip

 - We also get together with Friendship Force groups that are traveling through our area, including accompanying them on visits to local attractions or hosting a dinner to get to know them.